Tring & District Camera Club

 Inspiration for the Intimate LandScapes competition

-The inspiration to run this competition came from two sources - the Park Street Landscape Competition is focussed on 'wider scapes' and this has been very enjoyable, but we noticed that some of our members often submitted images for selection, that were 'Intimate Scapes' rather than 'wide open' scapes - yet many were really good.
+The inspiration to run this competition came from two sources - when we ran competitions on the Landscape genre, we noticed that some of our members often submitted images, that were 'Intimate Scapes' rather than 'wide open' scapes - and many were really good.

 At the same time some of more experienced photographers were enjoying exploring the genre of Intimate Scapes with some success.
 We also noticed the interest in the Close Up photographer of the Year Competition that includes a specific category of 'Intimate Scapes'

-So we decided to create a competition to celebrate this genre, in a similar style to the Park Street competition (many thanks to that club for their help to us whilst preparing our competition).
+So we decided to create a competition to celebrate this genre.
 This has been met with great enthusiasm by clubs across the Chiltern Association of Camera Clubs.